graphprotocol/allocation-optimizer/docs/src/configuration.md

     to execute the allocation strategies on.
 If you specify `"actionqueue"`, you must also specify `indexer_url`.
 If unspecified, `nothing`
 - `opt_mode::String`: We support two optimisation modes.
 One is `"fast"`.
-This mode is fast, but may not find the optimal allocation.
+This mode is fast, but may not find the optimal strategy.
 This mode is also used to the top `num_reported_options` allocation strategies.
 The other mode is `"optimal"`.
-This mode is slower, but will find the optimal allocation.
+This mode is slower, but it satisfy stronger optimality conditions.
+It will find strategies at least as good as `"fast"`, but not guaranteed to be better.
 In general, we recommend exploring config options using `"fast"` mode first, and then using `"optimal"` mode to find the optimal allocation.
-By default, `"fast"`
+By default, `"optimal"`

 ### Example Configurations